naoya1110/jetbot_road_following_by_classification/README.md

 ## Setup
 1. Log in to your JetBot from a web browser.
 1. Open a terminal.
-You must be in `workspace` directory now.
+Your current working directory must be `workspace` now.
 1. Then navigate to `workspace/jetbot/notebooks` directory.
     ```
     $ cd jetbot/notebook